 In the Volkswagen Group, there is a constant dialogue and close coordination between the various functions, departments and the Group entities on the focus area of business and human rights.
-The Group function “Center of Competence Group Business and Human Rights” is part of the Group Compliance division.
 We enshrine our human rights duty of care by integrating the focus area “business and human rights” into our existing Compliance Management System (CMS).
 Integration follows the UN requirements and guidance for business and human rights due diligence.
 Essential components are:

 - detecting risks,